renaissance-publishing/renaissance/content/chapters/15-character-creation-and-advancement.md

             purchase your 10<sup>th</sup> rank, and another proficiency every 20 ranks thereafter.
 (So, at your 50<sup>th</sup>
             rank, you’ll get your third free proficiency, for example.)

+                - So you get a free proficiency at each of the following ranks:
+                - 10 / 30 / 50 / 70
+                - (But note that you can't leave character creation with more than 50 ranks in a skill, see below.)

           - 5 CP → an additional proficiency

       - 5 CP → A specialization